King Cares Service Program

 - WESTOVER & FRANKLIN COMMONS PRESCHOOL: Students read, play, and do art projects with children ages 3-5 years old at the Westover & Franklin Common Preschools in Stamford.
 We also bring books to read and leave them to add to their classroom library.

-Outside of the classroom, Middle School students have the opportunity to participate in ongoing service opportunities through our partnership with the Stamford Boys & Girls Club Yerwood Center.
-Students work with children ages PreK-Grade 3 on homework, arts and crafts, as well as fun games.
+Outside of the classroom, Middle School students have the opportunity to participate in ongoing service opportunities after school through our partnership with the Stamford Boys & Girls Club Yerwood Center as well as other community projects around the Stamford community.
+Students can continue their outreach within the school day by joining the King Cares Club that meets during the Middle School Club period.

 In high school, there are numerous student-run clubs and activities that address causes ranging from homelessness and hunger to literacy and the environment.